 Temperatures in Pymatuning lake are usually around 49 degrees but constantly change depending on the various seasons or weather conditions.

-The cold seasons between autumn and spring average 42 degrees but falls to 19 degrees on extreme days.
+The cold seasons between autumn and spring average 42 degrees but fall to 19 degrees on extreme days.
 This temperature significantly impacts the spawning of the walleye species increasing the rate to double.

 Pymatuning Reservoir Fishing